Performance Space New York: Funding

 In 2005, P.S.
-122 was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, made possible through a donation by New York City mayor Michael Bloomberg.
+122 was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, made possible through a donation by New York City Mayor Michael Bloomberg.

 In 2011, funding from the New York City Department of Cultural Affairs initiated an extensive $37 million renovation of the First Avenue building that houses P.S.
 122 and four other organizations.
 During the six-year process, P. S. 122 held programming at partner venues across New York City, including Danspace Project, The Chocolate Factory, Abrons Arts Center, The Invisible Dog Art Center, and La MaMa ETC, operating from administrative office spaces based in Brooklyn.
 P.S.
 122's revamped spaces reopened in January 2018 with the premiere of “Visions of Beauty” by choreographer Heather Kravas, held as part of the 2018 COIL Festival.

 Rebranding

 In 2017, former MoMA PS1 curator Jenny Schlenzka was named Gantner's successor as executive artistic director, becoming the first female director in the organization's history.
 Coinciding with the reopening of its building, the organization announced its new name, Performance Space New York.
 The updated name is meant to signal "an ambition to be relevant and accessible to all of New York,” in Schlenzka's words, and to actively collaborate with the local community in its programs.
 Schlenzka's first full season of programming began in February–June 2018 with a series of performances, discussions, film screenings, and other presentations specifically themed around the East Village.
-The series paid homage to Performance Space New York's history while involving emerging artists and collectives reflective of the neighborhood today.
-Performance Space New York's new logo and identity was created by German visual artist Sarah Ortmeyer.
+The series included up-and-coming performers and collectives representative of the area today while paying homage to Performance Space New York's past.
+Performance Space New York's new logo and identity were created by German visual artist Sarah Ortmeyer.